-Joint Base Location: At Joint Base locations where Army is the supporting Service, non-Army Families are not eligible for deployment support services fee reductions.
+Joint Base Location: At Joint Base locations where Army is the supporting Service, non-Army Families are not eligible for deployment support services fee reductions unless it is reimbursed by the supported Service.
+At Joint Base locations where the Army is supported by another Service, Army Families are eligible for deployment fee reductions, which are reimbursed to the supporting Service.